Social Security disability programs, the claims process, and how a lawyer can help you.

 In order to receive SSDI or SSI benefits, you must prove an “inability to engage in any substantial gainful activity (SGA) by reason of any medically determinable physical or mental impairment(s) which can be expected to result in death or which has lasted or can be expected to last for a continuous period of not less than 12 months.”
 That is, you have to prove an injury or illness that will or has kept you from working at least a year.

 In deciding whether you meet this requirement, Social Security uses a complicated five step evaluation process.
-In 2017, Social Security only found 33.2% of initial applicants to meet this definition of “disabled.”
+In 2017, Social Security only found 33.2 percent of initial applicants to meet this definition of “disabled.”

 The Social Security Claims and Appeals Process